 AI on PDPs comes with both opportunity and pitfalls.
 Key areas to manage include:

-Accuracy risk: Poor AI-generated product images can increase returns.
-Every detail matters—from patterns and prints to stitching and 3D elements.
+Accuracy risk: Poor AI product images can increase the risk of returns.
+Every detail matters, from patterns and prints to stitching, drape, fit, and 3D elements.

-Brand consistency: Maintaining brand fidelity and aesthetic alignment is essential, and requires quality control processes tailored to each retailer.
+Brand consistency: Maintaining brand fidelity and aesthetic alignment requires quality-control processes tailored to each retailer’s products, visual standards, and workflows.

 Disclosure: Shoppers expect honesty.
-A small label such as “AI-generated” or “Virtual Model” can help preserve trust.
+A small label such as “AI-generated” or “Virtual Model” can help preserve trust and give buyers the context they expect.

-Execution quality: While many shoppers are neutral or positive about AI when quality is high, low-quality or misleading visuals risk undermining confidence and driving higher returns.
+Execution quality: While many shoppers are neutral or positive about AI when image quality is high, low-quality or misleading visuals can undermine confidence and increase returns.

-The exploration of AI-generated PDP images is not about replacing human models—it’s about testing whether new approaches can make product imagery more flexible, scalable, and cost-efficient, while still protecting shopper trust and brand standards.
+The exploration of AI product photography is not about replacing human models.
+It is about testing whether AI product photos can make product imagery more flexible, scalable, and cost-efficient while still protecting shopper trust and brand standards.

-AI imagery today is still in the test-and-learn stage, and its broader role will depend on how retailers execute on accuracy, trust, and brand consistency.
+AI imagery remains in a test-and-learn stage.
+Its broader role will depend on how retailers execute on accuracy, trust, image quality, and brand consistency.

 FAQ

-Research suggests a phased approach: begin by ensuring a strong on-model baseline, then test AI for inspirational use cases, and eventually explore more advanced applications like fit/personalization—always with strict quality controls in place.
+Research suggests a phased approach: begin by ensuring a strong on-model baseline, then test AI for lower-risk inspirational use cases such as backgrounds, styled outfits, and lifestyle imagery.
+Retailers can later explore more advanced applications, including fit and personalization, with strict image-quality controls in place.